ThisIsIAmAryan/repo-demo/README.md

 # repo-demo
-This is a Demo for Git And Github
+This is a Demo for Git And Github.